jtprince/portfolio/code_examples.md

 ### [Django-gtin-fields](https://github.com/CruxConnect/django-gtin-fields)

-I've written a ton of python code for Doba and CruxConnect over the past 4.5 years, but almost all of it is proprietary.
+I wrote a ton of python code for Doba and CruxConnect for the 4.5 years I was there, but almost all of it is proprietary.
 I was given permission to open-source this package which is solid, though fairly unexciting, python/django code.

 Interesting features: concise/readable UPCA -> UPCE conversion that improves somewhat upon existing implementations.